-(g) New Changes in Accounting Policies
+(g) New Change in Accounting Policies

-i.
 IFRS 16 - Leases ("IFRS 16").
 IFRS 16 supersedes IAS 17, Leases, IFRIC 4, Determining Whether an Arrangement Contains a Lease, SIC-15 Operating Leases - Incentives, and SIC-27, Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
 It eliminates the distinction between operating and finance leases from the perspective of the lessee.
 All contracts that meet the definition of a lease will be recorded in the statement of financial position with a "right of use" asset and a corresponding liability.
 The asset is subsequently accounted for as property, plant and equipment or investment property and the liability is unwound using the interest rate inherent in the lease.
 The accounting requirements from the perspective of the lessor remain largely in line with previous IAS 17 requirements.
-The effective date for IFRS 16 was January 1, 2019.
-The adoption of IFRS 16 did not have a significant impact on its condensed consolidated interim financial statements as leases with tenants are accounted for as operating leases in the same manner they were previously.
+The effective date for IFRS 16 was January 1, 2019, the Trust adopted IFRS 16, which had no impact at the time of adoption.
+The new accounting policy of the Trust related to IFRS 16 is as follows: